Eminem's new song "Monster" could be considered a PSA for mental health.

 On the song bustling with electric rock guitars and heavy drum snares, the Detroit rapper discusses being influenced by voices he hears in his head.
 He refers to the voices as the monster under his bed.

 Throughout the song, Eminem describes his struggle to feel normal.
-"Going cuckoo and kookie as Kook Keith, but I'm actually weirder than you think."
+"Going cuckoo and kookie as Kook Keith, but I'm actually weirder than you think," he rhymes.

 He even asks his listeners not to judge him.
 "I'm just relaying what the voice in my head's saying," he raps.
 "Don't shoot the monster."

 He admits that he knows his admission will be hard to grasp for some.
 "Maybe I need a straight jacket for real, but I'm OK with that.
 It's nothing," he says.

 The song received an explosive response via Twitter:

 Eminem And Rihanna Unleash 'The Monster': So Good It's Scary http://t.co/zqVgQhghYe— Free Info (@freeinfoid) October 28, 2013

 Eminem feat Rihanna - Monster I dunno how I feel about this song...— Gambit (@AspiringGit) October 28, 2013

 Eminem's new track "The Monster" is hitting me in that soft spot right in the stomach that only certain songs can do... >>> #God— Farmɘr (@ItsFarmer) October 28, 2013